Molecular-Nanophotonics/Thermophoretic-Trap-for-Protein-Aggregation-Studies/README.md

 In the pre-processing panel a media filter and a circular mask can be applied to the image.
 In the tracking tab the parameters for the connected-componente labeling can be adjusted.
-To run the tracking algorithm for all frames and files selected click the `Batch` button.
-The tracking data will be stored in a CSV or HDF5 file depending on the 'Settings'.
+To run the tracking algorithm for all frames and selected files click the `Batch` button.
+The tracking data will be stored in a CSV or HDF5 file depending on the `Settings`.
+Typically, the processing of 1000 frames takes about 15 s.